mohiebi/mohiebi/README.md

 ### Mahdieh Design / Cutie Portfolio Case Study

-A portfolio website built as a real client/product sample for presenting design work with a polished public-facing experience.
+A portfolio website built as a real product sample for presenting creative work with a polished public-facing experience.

 **Focus:** portfolio presentation, personal branding, responsive UI, visual storytelling, and conversion-focused layout

-- Built as a product sample/case study
+- Built as a product sample and case study
 - Designed to present creative work professionally
 - Focused on visual quality, trust, and clear service presentation
-- Currently private repository, public website available
+- Public website available while the repository is currently private

 [Live Website](https://mahdiehdesign.com)